freedomofpress/encryption-works/encryption_works.md

 As with OTR keys, each PGP key has a unique fingerprint.
 And as with OTR, you need to read out the entire fingerprint to be sure the public key you're looking at actually belongs to the person you believe it belongs to.

 You can right-click on a key in this list and choose View Details to see its fingerprint.
-Here are the details of the PGP key that the disk encryption software [TrueCrypt](http://www.truecrypt.org/) uses to digitally digitally sign releases of its software.
+Here are the details of the PGP key that the disk encryption software [TrueCrypt](http://www.truecrypt.org/) uses to digitally sign releases of its software.

 ![](https://raw.github.com/micahflee/encryption-works/master/images/key_properties.png)